MmedaraU/study-notes/css-and-css3.md

 The `transform-origin` property lets you change the transformation point.
 The default position is the center of the element.
 It works like the *[background-position](#background-images)* property.
 It has no effect on elements moved using only the `translate` function.

+***Note: There are also 3-d transforms in CSS***
 ## CSS Transitions
 Transitions are simply animations from one set of CSS properties to another set over a specific amount of time.
+There are basically animations that iterate once.

 ```css
 .button {